rudolfochrist/zel/README.md

 - [frecency](https://github.com/alphapapa/frecency.el)

-Then put this file in your load-path, and put this in your init
+Then put `zel.el` in your load-path, and put this in your init
 file:

 ```lisp